Tiffolin/Basic-Portfolio/README.md

 # Basic-Portfolio
-Contains a summary of myselg, and a linkt to all the projects I have created since Jan 2019
+Contains a summary of myself, and links to all the projects I have created since Jan 2019